patbarry6/flockture/README.md

 There is a piece of genetic analysis software called [_flock_](http://www.bio.ulaval.ca/fileadmin/documents/Photos_professeurs/Julie_turgeon/Publications_PDF/DuchesneTurgeon_JoH_FlockKproblem.pdf) that claims to be quite novel in its approach to clustering individuals on the basis of their genotypes.
-In a manuscript, we have showed with a simple mathematical analysis that the underlying model used in the FLOCK approach is one of the models implemented in the program [_structure_](http://pritchardlab.stanford.edu/structure.html).
+In a manuscript, we have shown with a simple mathematical analysis that the underlying model used in the FLOCK approach is one of the models implemented in the program [_structure_](http://pritchardlab.stanford.edu/structure.html).

-Another way of demonstrating the similarity between the programs is to modify the source code os _structure_ so that it works like _flock_.
+Another way of demonstrating the similarity between the programs is to modify the source code of _structure_ so that it works like _flock_.
-That is what we do here.
-This is in development.
+That is what we have done here.

 We have started with the _structure_ distribution as the very first commit.